firaswehbe/2015_CDSI_RC_Challenge/Instructions.md

 You have access to two projects in REDCap now:

-1. `REDCap API CDSI Dev Talk`: This is the project for which you just filled your participation survey.
+1. `REDCap API CDSI Dev Talk`: (Read-only) This is the project for which you just filled your participation survey.
 Your response (including your secretphrase) and the responses from everyone else are are stored in this project.
 This will be referred to as the `Master Project`.
 2. `CDSI Challenge for $YOURNETID`: A blank project that you will use to survey all the other challenge participants.
 Feel free to rename this project.
 This will be referred to as `Your Personal Project`.